Stop Negative Thoughts: How To Stop Thinking Negatively

 ‘I hate her/him.
 Look at that person, they disgust me, how could they think like that?
 It isn’t normal, who do they think they are?’

-The best and most effective practice, as demonstrated in the above examples, is what I call, ‘Positive Replacement Techniques’; it allows us time to develop the healthy habit of correcting and helping ourselves rather than exhausting and letting ourselves down, by trying to fight every battle.
-The goal is to check ourselves, to regain a connection between the mind and body so we can create a better life for ourselves, and not to be consumed and distracted by controlling one specific part of our selves, that ultimately could keep us warring for years.
+The goal is to check ourselves, to regain a connection between the mind and body so we can create a better life for ourselves, and not to be consumed and distracted by controlling one specific part of our selves as if we are broken.

-Most of us are in the process of undoing decades of living on auto-pilot mode, my term for those unaware of the control we have, and allow their minds to dictate to them, so it is your choice whether you want to use that power, to be kind to yourself, or whether you continue down the path of allowing your mind to force an emotional reaction to something or someone rather than a response to something or someone which is dictated by you consciously.
+Most of us are in the process of undoing decades of living on auto-pilot mode – my term for those unaware of the control we have – and allow their minds to dictate to them, so it is your choice whether you want to use that power, be kind to yourself, or whether you continue down the path of allowing your mind to force an emotional reaction to something or someone, rather than a response to something or someone which is dictated by you consciously.

 It is not a race, it takes the average brain 26 days to develop a new habit, it is a life-long practice that has many parts to it that will contribute to a better life and that is worth the effort and the price of a notepad!